 Making Whole Milk Ricotta Cheese

-Ricotta cheese is traditionally made from recooking whey, which actually began in Italy as a by-product of the cheese making process.
+Ricotta cheese is traditionally made from recooking whey, which actually began in Italy as a by-product of the cheese-making process.
 The name literally means re-cook.
-When whey is heated, the protein is fused together and creates a new curd that, when drained, becomes a snowy white ricotta high in moisture and natural low in fat.
-It is commonly used in Italian cooking as a filling for pastas or is a base for cheesecakes.
-Today, some ricotta’s are made with added skim milk or whole milk for richer flavor.
+When whey is heated, the protein is fused together and creates a new curd that, when drained, becomes snowy white ricotta high in moisture and naturally low in fat.
+It is commonly used in Italian cooking as a filling for pasta or as a base for cheesecakes.
+Today, some ricotta's are made with added skim milk or whole milk for a richer flavor.

 - 8 cups Whole Milk / No NOT use Low-Fat

 - 16 ounce Heavy Cream / Half & Half Will Work

 - 2 teaspoon Kosher Salt

 - Using a large pot, add the 8 cups of whole milk, plus the 2 cups of heavy cream.Plus the 2 teaspoons of salt.

 - Using a candy thermometer, SLOWLY bring the temperature up to 190 degrees. (about 10 to 15 minutes)WARNING: The key to success is bringing the temperature up to 190 slowly.
 DO NOT at any point allow the milk to boil.
 Be mindful of the bottom of your pot, do not allow the milk to scorch.
 Use a spatula to stir and scrape the bottom during the heating.

 - The idea is to be gentle with the protein and fat in the milk.
 The slow warming process allows the fat to separate/coagulate.
 Creating curds ( the cheese) & they Whey (the leftover liquid)

 - Once 190 degrees is reached, stir in the 2 Tablespoons of lemon juice.
 Stir to combine.
 You'll start to see the milk begin to thicken, quickly.
 This is the coagulation process happening.
 You're making cheese!!!